 Those reasons include name recognition and size of fan base, two categories where the Big Ten excels.

 Let's look at the Big 12, another league with a championship game.
 The Big 12 has made 17 BCS bowl appearances but sent multiple teams to the big bowls on only five occasions.
-The Big 12 title game loser has only reached the BCS once: when Oklahoma qualified for the BCS championship game despite a 35-7 loss to Kansas State a month earlier.
+The Big 12 title game loser has only reached the BCS once: in the 2003 season when Oklahoma qualified for the BCS championship game despite a 35-7 loss to Kansas State a month earlier.